LiangzhengChou/ocp-gemnet-gnn/docs/hardness.md

 Notes:
 - Hardness is an intensive property, so `extensive: False` is set in the GemNet config.
 - `scale_file` in the GemNet config reuses the existing GemNet scaling factors.
+- If you train on a different neighbor radius or max neighbors, ensure the model config (`cutoff`, `max_neighbors`, etc.) matches the preprocessing settings to avoid graph mismatches.
+- The hardness configs already set `target_property: hardness`; keep it consistent if you copy configs to new locations.

 ## 4) Train and predict